nimakam/nimakam-notes/stable-coin/product.md

 ## Market

-{{PegDollar}} and {{PegLoan}} represent the two sides of our system's two sided market, one focused on consumers and the other on financial investors.
+\{\{PegDollar\}\} and \{\{PegLoan\}\} represent the two sides of our system's two sided market, one focused on consumers and the other on financial investors.
 Per our [vision](vision.md), primary focus will be more on the consumer market.

 The main market we are considering is the "general-purpose consumer money" market, or larger segment.
 We will consider the various properties that determine demand for a given money product in this market, whether they are determined by the consumer's desires, technical aspects of that money product, or the environmental factors such as jurisdictional regulation.
-We will also categorize the market and define sub-segments, in order to better show the optimal positioning of {{PegDollar}}.
+We will also categorize the market and define sub-segments, in order to better show the optimal positioning of \{\{PegDollar\}\}.

-We will also briefly touch on the "Digital asset backed loan" market, and discuss optimal positioning of {{PegLoan}} for the system's other stakeholders such as loan takers, price feed providers, liquidators, and market arbitragers.
+We will also briefly touch on the "Digital asset backed loan" market, and discuss optimal positioning of \{\{PegLoan\}\} for the system's other stakeholders such as loan takers, price feed providers, liquidators, and market arbitragers.

 ### Desired properties